 Blake was committed to an Irish problem that, even after the defeat of Gladstone’s Home Rule Bill in 1893, offered some hope of resolution.
 Blake acted as an important mediator, a back-room and occasionally a parliamentary rationalizer of Irish nationalist sentiment.
 His facilitation included large financial infusions, some personal, others courtesy of his connections.
 From 1898–1900 Blake played a significant role in the unification of the nationalist movement.
 During the last few years of his Irish involvement Blake’s health deteriorated.
 His British parliamentary career at an end, Blake moved to the quiet waters of retirement in Canada.

-Reflecting on arguments Blake had made throughout his career it was made clear that he had effected a fundamental transformation in the character of Canadian confederation.
-The law too was political: it was imbued with ideology and policy, as Blake believed and as his practice of it showed.
+Reflecting on arguments Blake had made throughout his career it was made clear that he had effected a fundamental transformation in the character of Confederation.
+The law too was political: imbued with ideology and policy, as Blake believed and as his practice of it showed.
 During his career he shaped much law, as a premier, as a minister of justice, as a leading figure in parliamentary opposition, and especially as a lawyer in the courts.

 Blake moved back to Toronto, near his family.
 Except for occasional holiday absences, he rarely ventured out, and his political contacts withered.
 He tidied up his estate in 1906, destroying the bulk of his political correspondence; this process continued after his stroke, for he was aware that his time was limited.
 He died in 1912 at the age of 78.